 Sale Pepe in Brookevale and Seaforth have an Italian theme and an open wood-fired oven where you can watch your pizza sizzling away.
-For those near Terrey Hills, Cavallino has a large pizza oven with chefs working busily around it, as well as an antipasto counter where you can watch the antipasto plates being put together.
-The Pizza Box is part of the popular Salt Meats Cheese deli in Alexandria, where you can watch your pizzas being made in the open kitchen, then pick up everything you need to make it yourself at home.
+For those near Terrey Hills, Cavallino (above) has a large pizza oven with chefs working busily around it, as well as an antipasto counter where you can watch the antipasto plates being put together.

 2. Make Your Own Pizza

 Let your budding chefs get their hands dirty making their own pizza and they may even be inspired to try it at home.